Euclid, Elements (new)

 Slavery, freedom, law, and worship: these widely recognized themes of Exodus invite us to reflect on “the moral meaning of communal life, the nature of political leadership, and the standards for judging a social order,” (Kass) as well as the possibility of a transcendent presence among human beings.
 As is our Symposium custom, we will strive to read this story of the formation of a particular people, the Jewish people, with a view to universal human concerns, and to make a good faith effort not to impose either a traditionally religious reading or an anti-religious reading on the book (even if we make occasional use of diverse philosophic and theological resources).
 We will simply start with the words on the page.
 This story of the founding of a nation deserves study on its own terms, even as the legacy of Greek political philosophy looms over us.
 While we resist the introduction of secondary sources in our weekly discussions, we encourage readers to have their own private dialogue with any resources they find useful.
 For example, Leon Kass’s Founding God’s Nation is an accessible introduction to Exodus and makes a nice conversational companion as one reads at home; but, of course, there are millions of other secondary sources.

-This offering is part of an ongoing series that explores Jewish and Christian texts.
+This seminar is part of an ongoing series that explores Jewish and Christian texts.
 Anyone who is interested in a pluralistic, serious (with some playfulness), conversational approach to religious texts, read for the purpose of personal understanding is invited to join each quarter.
 We like to think we are contributing to interfaith dialogue by not adopting “a theory of interfaith dialogue,” but by just doing it.

-Rumi, More Selected Poems (6 sessions)
+Rumi, More Selected Poems (6 sessions, Postponed)

-Thursdays, TBA 7:00-8:30 pm ET
+Thursdays, ---, 7:00-8:30 pm ET

 You have probably encountered Rumi via quotes on coffee mugs, in Instagram posts, or during wedding (or funeral) readings.
 But Rumi’s poetry is so much more than good one-liners.
 Rumi, a 13th-century Persian poet, theologian, and Sufi mystic, started life as a jurist and preacher before meeting a wandering dervish (Shams of Tabriz).
 Their friendship transformed Rumi’s life, igniting a torrent of poetry and ecstatic teaching.